AlliVaughn/lvlup_curriculum/weeks/week_3.2.md

 ```
 * What we are seeing?
 * Head to *https://rails-demo-YOURC9NAME.c9users.io/*.
 We get an error!
 That's because we do not have this page set as any *view* yet.
 * We do have another view though, right?
 Do you remember what it's called?
-Yep!  *Topics!* We were just there.
+Yep!  **topics!** We were just there.
 * How do we set the main page to be that *topics* view, since we don't have a main page at this point? (...or maybe ever!)
 * First, find the following file on the left side of your C9 page:
 ```